Content from Introduction

 Computing

 The script runs a Google Cloud Build process and there’s per-minute small cost.
-120 minutes are included in the Free tier services.
+120 minutes per day are included in the Free tier services.

 Storage